Molecular Biology David Freifelder Ebook Free Download

 'This book reflects the massive surge in our understanding of the molecular foundations of genetics.
 In order to understand where these technological advances are heading, there needs to be a basic understanding of how living organisms function at a molecular level.
 Molecular Biology, 2e, effectively introduces basic concepts followed by more specific applications as the text evolves.'--ANTICANCER RESEARCH 33: 745-746 (2013), February 2013

 'This comprehensive text gives students and researchers a sound and practical knowledge of molecular biology.
 Consisting of 28 lucidly written chapters, this book presents basic concepts, recent updates, methodological principles and applications in this central biology discipline.
 The authors have adopted an interesting pedagogic approach to ensure smooth delivery of the presented information.
 This involved the use of nicely-designed meaningful illustrations, highlighting key concepts in each chapter, and raising review and conceptual questions.
 There is also a novel feature of ‘Focus on Relevant Research’ sections relating pertinent research articles to key concepts in the text.
 These sections illustrate how the development of frontier research in molecular biology is based upon the proper understanding of its prime concepts.
 This second edition of the text is accompanied by an online study guide, which contains useful material including review questions, and references to relevant articles.
-I would highly recommend this informative, well-presented book to students and researchers seeking sound and practical updated knowledge in molecular biology.'--
+I would highly recommend this informative, well-presented book to students and researchers seeking sound and practical updated knowledge in molecular biology.'--Science Progress

 Ratings and Reviews